sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 }
 ```

-Using expressions as props in Vue is possible with a `:` suffix, which is an alias for the `v-bind` directive.
+Using expressions as props in Vue is possible with a `:` prefix, which is an alias for the `v-bind` directive.
 React uses curly braces for dynamic values.

 ```html
 <!-- Post.vue -->